Frontiers in Alzheimer’s and Aging Research (FrA2R)

 - a focus on Alzheimer’s root causes and mechanisms of aging

-The sixteen highly competitive applicants selected to participate in the course are listed below, however, MSM faculty, students, and other members of the Atlanta biomedical community are encouraged to attend.
+The sixteen highly competitive applicants that were selected to participate in the course are listed below.

 - Raimel Brooks, Xavier University of Louisiana